-Floors including Sub-floors

-Repair Category 1
+Floors including Sub-floors Repair Category 1 Notes There is evidence of sloping floors and creaking floorboards.

-Notes No significant defects evident.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.